Tetanus: Cause

 Tetanus is caused by the tetanus bacterium, Clostridium tetani.
 The disease is an international health problem, as C. tetani endospores are ubiquitous.
 Endospores can be introduced into the body through a puncture wound (penetrating trauma).
 Due to C. tetani being an anaerobic bacterium, it and its endospores thrive in environments that lack oxygen, such as a puncture wound.
-With the changes in oxygen levels, the drumstick-shaped endospore can quickly spread.
+With the changes in oxygen levels, the turkey drumstick-shaped endospore can quickly spread.

 The disease occurs almost exclusively in people who are inadequately immunized.
 It is more common in hot, damp climates with soil rich in organic matter.
-Manure-treated soils may contain spores, as they are widely distributed in the intestines and feces of many animals, such as: horses, sheep, cattle, dogs, cats, rats, guinea pigs, and chickens.
+Manure-treated soils may contain spores, as they are widely distributed in the intestines and feces of many animals, such as horses, sheep, cattle, dogs, cats, rats, guinea pigs, and chickens.
 In agricultural areas, a significant number of human adults may harbor the organism.

 The spores can also be found on skin surfaces and in contaminated heroin.
 Rarely, tetanus can be contracted through surgical procedures, intramuscular injections, compound fractures, and dental infections.
 Animal bites can transmit tetanus.

 Tetanus is often associated with rust, especially rusty nails.
-Although rust itself does not cause tetanus, objects that accumulate rust are often found outdoors or in places that harbor anaerobic bacteria.
-Additionally, the rough surface of rusty metal provides crevices for dirt containing C. tetani, while a nail affords a means to puncture skin and deliver endospores deep within the body at the site of the wound.
+Although rust itself does not cause tetanus, objects that accumulate rust are often found outdoors or in places that harbor soil bacteria.
+Additionally, the rough surface of rusty metal provides crevices for dirt containing C. tetani, while a nail affords a means to puncture the skin and deliver endospores deep within the body at the site of the wound.
 An endospore is a non-metabolizing survival structure that begins to metabolize and cause infection once in an adequate environment.
 Hence, stepping on a nail (rusty or not) may result in a tetanus infection, as the low-oxygen (anaerobic) environment may exist under the skin, and the puncturing object can deliver endospores to a suitable environment for growth.
-It is a common misconception that rust itself is the cause, and that a puncture from a rust-free nail is not a risk.
+It is a common misconception that rust itself is the cause; a related misconception is that a puncture from a rust-free nail is not a risk.